 As a native of San Francisco, I attended the Academy of Art College where I received my BFA in 1996.
 Since then, I have pursued my two passions of art and travel while living in Philadelphia and San Francisco.
 In that time, I have done several landscape and portrait commissions and have taken part in exhibitions including a group show at Fingerhut Galleries in Sausalito and Carmel.

 Recently I have felt inspired to create paintings primarily of dancers, vineyards, and Italian scenes.
 I view my artwork as moments that I have witnessed and recorded, and my paintings are my chance to share my idea of beauty with the viewer.
 While using oils or pastels, the emphasis is always on color.
-It is through color that I find enjoyment and through my art that I find not only knowledge and meaning, but also appreciation.
+It is through color that I find enjoyment and through my art that I am able to express my idea of beauty.